 In her blog, First look at what's in the new Renters' Rights Bill, The Independent Landlord, Suzanne Smith, provides a useful side-by-side comparison of the Renters' Rights Bill with the Renters (Reform) Bill, which makes it easier to spot the differences.

-While the Government made the point that landlords must enjoy robust grounds for possession where there is good reason to take their property back, they stated they are “determined to level decisively the playing field between landlord and tenant by providing renters with greater security, rights and protections and cracking down on the minority of unscrupulous landlords who exploit, mistreat or discriminate against tenants with bad practices such as unfair rent increases intended to force tenants out, and pitting renters against each other in bidding wars.”
+While the Government made the point that landlords must enjoy robust grounds for possession where there is good reason to take their property back, they stated that they are “determined to level decisively the playing field between landlord and tenant by providing renters with greater security, rights and protections and cracking down on the minority of unscrupulous landlords who exploit, mistreat or discriminate against tenants with bad practices such as unfair rent increases intended to force tenants out, and pitting renters against each other in bidding wars.”

 Many of the measures in the Renters’ Rights Bill, which the Government says will ‘overhaul’ the private rented sector, were included in the original Renters (Reform) Bill.
 Here, we explore the provisions of the Bill and what they mean for landlords.